alanemarie/percolationApproximation/README.md

 ## SCRIPTS

-- percolationapprox.py: script having the main functions of <a href="https://dl.acm.org/doi/abs/10.1145/3394486.3403235"> our paper </a>.
+- File percolationapprox.py: script having the main functions of <a href="https://dl.acm.org/doi/abs/10.1145/3394486.3403235"> our paper </a>.
   - get_diameter_approx: compute the vertex-diameter approximation of the given graph.
   - get_percolation_difference: implementation of Algorithm 1.
   - percolation_centrality_approximation: implementation of Algorithm 2.

-- test_percolation.py: script of our experiments.
+- File test_percolation.py: script of our experiments.

 Usage: python3.7 ./test_percolation <path_to_file> <directed>